Järva County: County government

 Until 2017, the County Government (maavalitsus) was led by Governor (maavanem), who was appointed by the Government of Estonia for a term of five years.
 Since 2014, the Governor position was held by Alo Aasma.

 Municipalities

 The county is subdivided into municipalities.
 There are two rural municipalities (vallad 'parishes') and one urban municipality (linnad 'towns') in Järva County.

+The county has two towns - Paide and Türi, and one borough - Järva-Jaani.
+There are also 10 small boroughs in the county, the largest of which is Koeru.

 There are 217 villages in Järvamaa, the largest of which is Türi-Alliku, with a population of 357.